linux-root/tyrian-flowbite.g8/README.md

 A [Giter8][g8] Frontend template project for [Tyrian Framework](https://tyrian.indigoengine.io/) integrated with [Flowbite](https://flowbite.com/)

-# Scala.js Project Template with Tyrian and Flowbite
+# Scala Project Template with Tyrian, Flowbite, and ZIO

-This template sets up a Scala.js project using the Tyrian framework and Flowbite for UI components.
-Tyrian is a powerful, type-safe framework for building web applications with Scala.js, and Flowbite is a Tailwind CSS component library that provides beautiful and customizable UI elements.
+This template sets up a Scala.js project using the Tyrian framework for UI, ZIO-HTTP for backend integration (Optional), and Flowbite for additional UI components.
+Tyrian is a powerful, type-safe framework for building web applications with Scala.js, Flowbite provides a rich set of Tailwind CSS components, and ZIO-HTTP offers an efficient and functional backend solution.

 ![Tyrian Flowbite ZIO](./docs/tfz.png)
 ![Tyrian Flowbite](./docs/tf.png)